aviate-labs/node-monitor/README.md

     "IMAPClientEnabled": false
 }
 ```
-The value in `intervalStatusReport` is set in minutes.
-This will be the time interval in which you will receive a status report.
-If set, this value should always be larger than the value in `intervalMinutes`.
+The `intervalStatusReport` value, set in minutes, determines how often you'll receive these reports.
+It should always be larger than the `intervalMinutes` value.
+If it this is not set in your config.json file, or the `intervalStatusReport` < `intervalMinutes`, you will not recieve a status report.

 The lookuptable.json file is mapping of node-ids to custom labels.
 Its use is optional.
 Example lookuptable.json: